JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 Dear Participant,

-You are invited to participate in the fourth annual Julia user and developer survey.
+You are invited to participate in the fourth annual Julia User and Developer survey.
-The results of this survey will be presented at JuliaCon 2022 this summer and will also be made publicly available online.
-The survey is developed, administered and analyzed by Julia Computing with input from the Julia community.
+The results of this survey will be presented at JuliaCon 2023 this summer and will also be made publicly available online.
+The survey is developed, administered and analyzed by JuliaHub with input from the Julia community.
 We value your time and appreciate your participation.
 This survey consists of 40 questions and is expected to take no more than 10-15 minutes to complete.

-At the end of the survey, you will be invited to enter a raffle to win a free Julia t-shirt!
-Please click the link at the end of the survey to enter to win.
+Thanks to Roger Luo for building JuliaSurveyForm.jl, and thank you to all of our translators for translations.

 Your participation is voluntary and anonymous and no personal information will ever be shared.

 Please feel free to forward to colleagues and friends who are Julia users.